Confessions Part II: Reception

 Many critics found the song intriguing and came up with interpretations of it as well.
 Andrew McGregor of the BBC questioned if "Confessions Part II", as well as "Truth Hurts", are only "mere theatre" or telling the truth.
 Laura Sinagra of Rolling Stone focuses on how Usher admits in the song about impregnating a mistress.
 Sal Cinquemani of Slant Magazine commented that Usher was at an age when "getting his 'chick on the side'" seemed appropriate.
 Outside of rumors, Jem Aswad of Entertainment Weekly said that the best songs from the album were "Confessions Part II" and "Burn", which he described as having smooth melodies.
-Matt Cibula of Popmatters said of the flow of the concept does not work.
-He pointed out that in the second part, Usher claims he "barely knows the other lady", while in the first part, he already said that she was his ex-girlfriend.
+Matt Cibula of Popmatters pointed out the lack of continuity in that in the second part, Usher claims he "barely knows the other lady", while in the first part, he already said that she was his ex-girlfriend.
 He furthered called it the "wimpiest" song on the theme of the album.
 Kelefa Sanneh of The New York Times called it a "tricky infidelity narrative".

 "Confessions Part II" was nominated for Best R&B/Soul, Male at the 2005 Soul Train Music Awards.
 At the 2005 American Society of Composers, Authors and Publishers Pop Music Awards, Dupri received the ASCAP Golden Note Award for co-writing the song, alongside his many achievements and contributions to American popular music.
-British record company EMI was recognized as Publisher of the Year for the song, including "Burn" and songs by Alicia Keys, Beyoncé Knowles, Britney Spears.
+British record company EMI was recognized as Publisher of the Year for the song, including "Burn" and songs by Alicia Keys, Beyoncé, Britney Spears.

 Chart performance

 "Confessions Part II" lived up to the success of its predecessors in the United States, though not as overwhelmingly.
 The single debuted on the Billboard Hot 100 at number 48, a higher entry than those of "Yeah!" and "Burn" did, while "Yeah!" was still at the top of the chart and "Burn" at number three.
 It peaked at number one on July 27, 2004, replacing "Burn"'s eighth non-consecutive chart run, and stayed there for two weeks.
 It failed to match the number of days at top spot of the previous two releases, and remained on the top ten for 13 weeks.
 The single left the chart after 25 weeks.
-The single was certified gold by the Recording Industry Association of America on for reaching half a million shipments.
+The single was certified three-times platinum by the Recording Industry Association of America on for reaching 3 million shipments.